Fungus Gnats – Which Home Remedies Actually Work?

 Do Fungus Gnats Harm Plants?

 This seems like it should be a simple question, but it’s not very clear how much damage they cause.
-The term fungus gnats is used for a number of species that are very difficult to identify.
-Some species seem to harm plant roots, while others live just on decaying organic matter.
+The term fungus gnat is used for a number of species that are very difficult to identify.
+Some species do harm plant roots, but most live just on fungus and decaying organic matter.
 It is quite possible that your gnats are doing very little harm to the plants.

 Killing Fungus Gnats